Paulo Victor (footballer, born 1987)

-Paulo Victor Mileo Vidotti (born 12 January 1987), known as Paulo Victor Vidotti or simply Paulo Victor, is a Brazilian professional footballer who plays as a goalkeeper for Saudi Arabian club Al-Ettifaq.
+Paulo Victor Mileo Vidotti (born 12 January 1987) is a Brazilian professional footballer who plays for as a goalkeeper.

 Career

 Flamengo

 The young Paulo Victor started his career in the city of Assis, the career of Paulo Victor began in school football Peraltinha, at the time directed by the coach Roberto Carlos Amoriélli, the “Mé”.
 In the professional, in 2004 Paulo Victor defended the colors of Assisense championship Campeonato Paulista da Segunda Divisão that year the team just did not rise to Campeonato Paulista Série A3 by two goals, he arrived at Flamengo in 2004, with 17 years old.
 Since then he won many titles with club's the youth team, such as youth Campeonato Carioca de Juniores, three times (2005, 2006 and 2007), Torneio Octávio Pinto Guimarães twice (2006, 2007) and Copa Record Rio de Futebol (2005), marking the debut for the club professional, even if only on the bench.

 Promoted from the youth team in the beginning of 2007 by the coach Ney Franco.
 In 2008 Paulo had his first chance at professional level playing, on loan, 13 matches for America-RJ in the Campeonato Carioca.

 Paulo Victor became the team's second choice as goalkeeper after Bruno and Diego left the club in 2010.

 In the last match of the 2010 Campeonato Brasileiro Série A Paulo Victor had his first chance in the club's professional team in a match against Santos at Vila Belmiro, the match ended 0x0.

 He became the club's first string goalkeeper after Marcelo Lomba transferred from Flamengo in 2011.